benson-tseng/nycuElectric/README.md

 and writing the record.txt file to record the daliy usage of your eletricity

 ## setting enviroment variable
-after pulling the code, first set your .env file
+after cloneing the code, first set your .env file
 ```
 token = your_line_notify_auth_token
 phone = your_phone_num